 It was simply the emphasis that brought the noir element into focus.

-The connotations of Noir center around words like existential, greed, pessimistic, jealousy, alienation, bleakness, loneliness, systemic instituional corruption, meaningless, and nihilism.
+The connotations of Noir center around words like existential, greed, pessimistic, jealousy, alienation, bleakness, loneliness, systemic institutional corruption, meaningless, and nihilism.
 Is it any wonder that these themes would appeal to a modern-day audience?
 Got something to say about it all?
 Leave a comments below.

 Searching for the Perfect Fictional Setting